rsujatha/luxkit/README.md

-# Luxkit
+# HOLCon
-A Lightcone Utility Code for dark matter Haloes
+An Optimised Lightcone Constructor for haloes

 ## Instructions